-Sacrario del Monte Grappa
+Sacrario del Monte Grappa.

-Tornanti (hairpin) of Semonzo - 12 at the beginning of Monte Grappa Semonzo cycling climb.
+There are twelve torante at the beginning of Monte Grappa Semonzo cycling climb.

-28 tornante on the bike climb up from Semonzo.
+There are 28 tornante on the bike climb up from Semonzo.

 Heavy tree canopy covering road on lower portion of climb.

 “The road was Built in 1918 for General Giardino, Commander of the Grappa Army Group and was originally 5.50 meters wide and was used as an alternative for moving troops and supplies quickly to the front.
-The strada Giardino was built because the Cadorna road was exposed to enemy fire at some points."
-Italian Outdoors.
+The strada Giardino was built because the Cadorna road was exposed to enemy fire at some points" (Italian Outdoors).

-Semonzo appears to be the Giro’s choice of Monte Grappa ascents (we have been unable to identify the Giro routes up Monte Grappa in 1968, 1974 and 1982.
+(We have been unable to identify the Giro routes up Monte Grappa in 1968, 1974 and 1982.

-1974 Race Summary:
+1974 Race Summary from BikeRaceInfo.com:

 “The close standings made it likely that the twenty-first stage with its four climbs would be a rough day in the Dolomites.
 Fuente promised to make it so; it was his last chance to take the lead.
 It was on the final climb of the day, the 24-kilometer long ascent of Monte Grappa that the Giro was decided.

 Fuente was desperate to get away and did three hard accelerations before he was able to drop Merckx’s gregari Jos Huysmans and Jos De Schoenmaecker.
 Merckx bided his time, letting Baronchelli and Gimondi mount the chase.
 And still he waited.
 Finally Merckx went to the front of the chasing group and dragged them at a punishing pace to the top.
 When Merckx had started the chase Fuente had a lead of 2 minutes 40 seconds and at the summit it was down to just 35 seconds.
 With the long descent into Bassano del Grappa, Fuente’s goose was cooked.
 Merckx won the stage and seemed to seal his Giro victory.”
-BikeRaceInfo.com

-Museum at the top
+Museum at the top.

-Sacrario militare del monte Grappa
+Sacrario militare del monte Grappa.

-Romano d’Ezzelino is the most popular and “easiest” of the routes at 16.2 miles/26 km and 6.4% average grade
+Romano d’Ezzelino is the most popular and “easiest” of the routes, at 16.2 miles/26 km and 6.4% average grade.